 One of the most common questions I receive is, “Why don’t Surfers wear a Life Jacket or Personal Flotation Device (PFD) when they go surfing?”

-So, I did a little research to help answer the question and share some things you should know.
+So, I talked to some surfer friends and did a little research to help answer the question and share some things you should know.

 For surfing in North America, life jackets and PFDs are not required by law.
 As well, experienced surfers don’t typically wear Life Jackets or PFDs because they have strong swimming skills, are knowledgeable about water safety and comfortable in the ocean.